Biography of John Lukacs

 - Hungarian Corvin Chain (2001)

-- Honorary Doctor of the Faculty of Humanities of Pázmány Péter Catholic University (2009)
+- Honorary Doctor of the Faculty of Humanities at Pázmány Péter Catholic University (2009)

-- Central Cross of the Order of Merit of the Republic of Hungary with the Star (2011)
+- Order of Merit of the Hungarian Republic, Central Cross with the Star (2011)

 - Hungarian Heritage Award (2012)